 - Rose Laird introduces Solo Cleanser and Solo Masque.

 - Tampons invented by Tambrands (long known as Tampax).

 - Tattoo adds a cream mascara as a companion product to their lipstick.

-- AMA states that no cosmetic can be ‘non-allergic’ and states that companies can no longer make that claim in its journal.
+- The American Medical Association states that no cosmetic can be ‘non-allergic’ and that companies can no longer make that claim in advertisements in its journal.

 - Cleansing pads first introduced into the U.S.

 - Boots introduce colour cosmetics into their No. 7 range.